Configure time synchronization with an external NTP server

 systemctl status chronyd

-systemctl status systemd-timesyncdWe recommend the use of
+systemctl status systemd-timesyncdWe recommend using

 Chrony

-If you want to go to
+If you want to switch to

 Chrony

-disable and uninstall the utilitiessystemd-timesyncd
+, disable and uninstall thesystemd-timesyncd

 andntpd